UPDATED FEB 28, 2020

 Sometimes, you just don’t have time to make your workout anything but simple.
 No worries — we get it.
 That’s why we’ve included Dequindre Cut Greenway on this list.
 Cutting right through downtown and only spanning about two miles, DCG is the perfect go-to trail to smash a quick ride, get the blood flowing, then get back to your priorities.
 Grocery shopping on your to-do list?
 Bring your basket or backpack and stop at Eastern Market for their farmers market every Saturday.

 Thanks to volunteers, MI DOT, and recreation enthusiasts, I-275 Metro Trail is still in working order.
 Created back in the 1970s in response to the fuel crisis at the time, this trail has history.
-Running between Novi and Boston, the 40-mile trail is a connecting point to a handful of other hot spots.
-Crush the entire 40 miles, just do half, or go an extra 20 by taking it to the Rogue River Gateway Greenway — the choice is all yours.
+Running between Novi and Boston, the 33.2-mile asphalt trail is a connecting point to a handful of other hot spots.
+Crush the entire route, just do half, or go an extra 20 by taking it to the Rogue River Gateway Greenway — the choice is all yours.
 One main access point is at 8 Mile Rd., if you’re looking to begin downtown and head to Ann Arbor for a drink.

 Love the trail scene but not into the uneven pavement or rocky roads?
 Lower Rogue River Recreation Trail aims to give a bit of a different feel to your ride, and it does just that.
-The four-mile pathway consists of mostly wooded paths, but make sure to stop at Heritage Park after your ride to make a day of it.
+The four-mile crushed stone pathway consists of mostly wooded paths, but make sure to stop at Heritage Park after your ride to make a day of it.
 Enjoy picnic areas, golfing clubhouses, and even athletic fields.
 And if you’re not feeling the whole four miles, stop and chill atop a few of the eight bridges along the way.
 Hey, as long as your outside, moving your muscles, you’re doing great.
 You don’t always have to pedal until you can’t feel your legs.

 Since we’re talking iconic trails in the Detroit area, we simply can’t forget the Stony Creek Metropark Trail.
 With two main options—six miles of paved path or 14 miles of heavily wooded, hilly dirt trails—both the thrill-seekers and the joyriders can appreciate this one.
 Be sure to bring both your 'A' game and your helmet if you plan to take on the 14 miles of off-road trails — they are nothing to joke about.
 And helmets are required… that’s another, solid reason why you should bring them.